Instrumental Variable Regression via Kernel Maximum Moment Loss: Hyperparameter Selection

-We develop a convenient hyperparameter selection method for MMR-IV (Nystr\"om) with our objective \eqref{eq:obj_reg0} and the V-statistic.
-This method benefits from the fact that our ERM form can be interpreted as a stochastic model with a Gaussian process, inspired by \citet{vehtari2016bayesian}.
-This approach is an analog of parameter selection in the ordinary kernel regression.
-However, we need to apply additional analysis due to the weight matrix $W_V$ in \eqref{eq:obj_reg0} with V-statistics.
-Full details are provided in Appendix \ref{sec:baye_interpretation}.
+Our interest is to obtain an analytical empirical risk for MMR-IV (Nystr\"om) with the V-statistic objective \eqref{eq:obj_reg0}.
+Toward the goal, we relate our ERM form to a stochastic model with a Gaussian process (GP), inspired by \citep{vehtari2016bayesian}.
+Different from the counterpart in the ordinary kernel regression, we need to apply additional analysis to deal with the additional weight matrix $W_V$ in the V-statistic risk \eqref{eq:obj_reg0}.